camunda/camunda-docs/docs/self-managed/operational-guides/application-configs.md

     --show-only templates/zeebe/configmap.yaml
 ```

-My `application.yml` section evaluated to the following:
+Your `application.yml` section should evaluate similar to the following:

 ```yaml
 zeebe: